 Lewis and Clark Expedition

-Who is Meriwether Lewis?
+Who was Meriwether Lewis?

 Meriwether Lewis was an American explorer, soldier, and public administrator.
 He is best known for the Lewis and Clark Expedition which he co-led with his friend William Clark.